Welcome to the Fleishman Career Center Financial Literacy community page!

 • Short-term goals: These goals are those you want to achieve within a few months to a year.
 Due to their relatively brief timeline, they often involve smaller amounts of money and quick action steps.

-• Setting aside funds for a weekend trip
+• Set aside funds for a weekend trip

 • Mid-term goals: These goals generally span one to three years in duration, and require more planning and resources.